Cell Sensitivity, Bandpass & Grade

 across its surface area.
 Sometimes the occasional 'perfect' set of glass disks will mate together

 to form a smooth, well distributed and thin layer.
-However, a normal medium grade cell appears translucent
+However, a typical 509 medium grade cells may appear

 Grade 3 glass is what I consider 'construction grade'.
 Windows in your home, garage or shed will fall into this category.